colonyos/colonies/README.md

 ![MetaOS](docs/images/arch.png)

 * The **Meta-layer** makes it possible to describe and manage complex workflows independently of implementation and execution environment.
-* The **Execution-layer** provides a [serverless computing](https://en.wikipedia.org/wiki/Serverless_computing) environment where developers can implement Executors implementing different functions.
-AI applications can then be broken down into composable functions executed by remote Executors anywhere on the Internet.
+* The **Execution-layer** provides a environment where developers can implement Executors.
+Applications can then be broken down into composable functions executed by remote Executors anywhere on the Internet.
 * A build-in **[zero-trust](https://en.wikipedia.org/wiki/Zero_trust_security_model)** protocol makes it possible to organize remote Exectors as a single unit called a **Colony**, thus making it possible for users to keep control even if workloads are spread out and executed on many different platforms at the same time.

 ## Example